Plan9-Archive/limbo-qt-bridge/README.md

 See the `docs/overview.md` file for more information about the messages used to communicate between Limbo and Python.

+One major limitation of this approach is that subclassing of Qt classes is not possible from Limbo.
+This limits the kinds of widgets that can be used and the extent to which they can be customised since Qt programming relies heavily on this programming technique.
+However, it is possible to manage some level of customisation by using event filters for certain tasks.
+In any case, Qt's signal-slot connection paradigm is intended to allow widgets to be used without subclassing, so many common uses of widgets are not heavily affected by this limitation.

 Installing the modules
 ----------------------